girishg4t/k8sResourceCloner/README.md

 ### K8sResourceCloner

-This is the kubernetes operator which will clone the given k8s resources in the given namespaces
+K8sResourceCloner is the kubernetes operator which will clone the given k8s resources from one namespace to another

 #### Installation